matrixritter/check_meraki.py/README.md

 ## Known issues

 Script is currently accepting all arguments via CLI and don't read from any configuration file yet.
+Also it's currently the v0 API.

 ## Getting help